 Elements of a Balancing Valve

 Most of the balancing valves have almost the same parts.
-Just the difference is in the alignment and type, which are depending on the manufacturer.
-Here is the components summary:
+The difference is in the alignment and type, depending on the manufacturer.
+Here are the components summary:

 First of all, you will notice a handle or adjustable knob.
 It has gone inside the valve body.
 The knob also has a spring and steam with a gasket at its bottom.
 This part will help you to adjust and set the flow pressure rate.
 It works as a hydraulic that controls the water flow pressure.
 In addition, some knob has a micrometer or an indicator that is readable from a distance.

 The rest of the below part is the main body of the valve.
 The main body has an inlet and an outlet.
 Also, there is a flow indicator arrow mark on the body.
-Note that it is mandatory to install the valve according to this arrow direction.
+Note that installing the valve according to this arrow direction is mandatory.

 The role of a balancing valve is to maintain the balance in a heating or cooling system by controlling the water flow pressure.
 Let’s see how.